 Yes.
-There is no distinction made between adults and minors in Arizona's minimum wage laws.
+The Fair Wages and Healthy Families Act makes no distinction made between adults and minors in Arizona's minimum wage laws.
+See Labor Department - Youth Employment for information about Arizona's youth employment laws.

 What other responsibilities do employers have in the minimum wage context?
 In addition to paying minimum wage, employers are required to: